Studying with us in 2021/22

-Our Digital Media Computing course enables you to study with support of the latest in digital media technology equipment.
-This includes digital TV studios, edit and dubbing suites, as well as musical facilities at the Birmingham Conservatoire.
+You’ll study with support of the latest in digital media technology equipment.
+This includes digital TV studios, edit and dubbing suites.

 Our Digital Media Computing course is an intellectually challenging and highly rewarding programme that covers everything from coding to animation.
 It will prepare you to meet the professional and technical demands of industry.

 In the first year you will learn underlying principles of computer science, as well as visual design and human computer interaction, bringing these together through a collaborative innovation project and taking part in our annual Innovation Fest.
 This is where students get together to solve society’s problems with creative technology.
 Previous projects have included medical assistance drones, accessible gaming controllers, and smart housing solutions.
 The event brings together students, academics and industry guests, so it’s a great way to have fun, build experience and network, and win prizes!